How to Install & Use Mouse Toggle for Android TV

 Unfortunately, it’s pretty easy to find older versions of the app, but harder to find version 1.52.

 Mouse Toggle is a premium app in the Google Play Store that costs $2.99.
-So, I tried to find a free version that I could download from somewhere else.
-Not that I’m opposed to paying for an app, but I want to make sure it’s worth it first.
+I tried finding a free version I could download from somewhere else.
+I’m not opposed to paying for an app, but I want to ensure it’s worth it first.

-At the time I’m writing this, Aptoide TV only has version 1.51.
-I also wasn’t able to find the APK for version 1.52 from a site that I trusted.
+When I’m writing this, Aptoide TV only has version 1.51.
+I also couldn’t find the APK for version 1.52 from a site that I trusted.

 That left me with paying the $2.99 and downloading it from the Google Play Store.